sneha-4-22/sneha-4-22/README.md

 <h1 align="center" style="color: #fff;">Hi 👋, I'm Sneha.</h1>
-<h3 align="center" style="color: #fff;">🚀  My journey into the world of programming and computer science has been driven by a curiosity to explore and learn new things. 💡
+<h3  style="color: #fff;">🚀  My journey into the world of programming and computer science has been driven by a curiosity to explore and learn new things. 💡<br>
   🌟 I'm an active contributor to open-source projects.
-I believe in the power of collaboration and the impact that open-source software can have on our world. 🌐
+I believe in the power of collaboration and the impact that open-source software can have on our world. 🌐<br>
   🥈 I'm proud to have secured the 2nd position in the internal competition of the Smart India Hackathon.
 This experience has honed my problem-solving skills and taught me the importance of teamwork in achieving tech solutions that make a difference. 🏆</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sneha-4-22&label=Profile%20views&color=0e75b6&style=flat" alt="sneha-4-22" /> </p>